ADVERTISEMENT

 (Let there be light.)

-In Latin, a fancy way to turn on the lights.
+A fancy way to turn on the lights.

 (Get off my back, Satan.)